 Combos: Although comboing is a mainstay of the Fighting Game genre, this is the first time in Smash that combos of such complexity are intentional and integral to the gameplay.

 The infamous Turbo Mode grants on-hit-cancel to every attack in the game, a mechanic usually exclusive to most of Lucario's attacks. note Lucario's moves are tiered so that their combos follow a four-attack magic series.
 Therefore, that instance is not seen as overpowered.
 Turbo Mode makes it possible to cancel any attack...into any other attacknote No, you cannot combo one move into the same move., allowing the most extensive combos ever seen in a Smash game.
-The result is gameplay that looks like it's from Marvel vs. Capcom.
+The result is gameplay that looks like it's from Marvel vs. Capcom, and it is glorious.

 The Bus Came Back: This was the first use of the Clone Engine - bringing back characters that had been cut out of Brawl.